zyonse/homebridge-dreo/README.md

 * **Fan Speed:** Fan speed is displayed as a percentage value with steps that are equivalent to those of the Dreo app. (for example, a fan with speeds 1-6 will have steps at 17%, 33%, 50% etc)

 * **Oscillate:** Toggles fan oscillation
-* **Temperature Sensor:** Display the temperature sensor detected within your devices (for supported devices, check your devices capabilities)Because the Dreo fan temperature sensors are not entirely accurate, you can also set a specific temperature offset for your devices
+* **Temperature Sensor:** Displays current temperature sensor reading. (for supported devices, check your devices capabilities) Because the Dreo fan temperature sensors are not entirely accurate, you can also set a specific temperature offset for your devices.
 * **Child Lock:** Lock physical fan controls

 ### Heaters